api-evangelist-tools/jekyll-hypermedia-client/_design/requests/sorting.md

 rel:
   - /rels/stop
 properties:
-  name: Path
+  name: Sorting
-  description: Consider how you craft your resources across all API operations.
-I do not subscribe to specific philosophies around this, just trying to provide a framework to think about this in.
+  description: Establish a single approach to how API responses can be sorted, and use across all API resources.
 entities:
   - class:
       - image